Engineering First Business Model

 But is ‘Engineering First’ the answer?

-Engineers are adverse to making garbage.
+Engineers/domain-experts are adverse to making garbage.
 They are into making quality things or at the least, things that elegantly fix the design spec within the prism of the PMT.
-This can impact the business and dictate where engineering effort goes as this comment from hacker news on billing systems states:
+This can impact the business and dictate where engineering effort goes as this comment from hacker news on Billing systems are a nightmare for engineers, a treasure trove of engineering nightmare stores, one that stood out to me:

 The trouble with organic growth is that you can’t quit your job and work full time on it… in the beginning.
 Which is not as sexy as getting VC cash and hiring a team immediately to “work on your idea/dream” but as soon as you take that money it is no longer “yours” anymore.